Spring allergies – a survival guide

 Numerous allergists and related specialists are available to Horizon members.
 Need help finding the right one for you?
 Click here or use the Horizon Blue app to explore our database of allergy professionals.

-Spring is a time of renewal, so don’t let seasonal allergies prevent you from enjoying this special time.
+Don’t let seasonal allergies prevent you from enjoying this beautiful time of year!

 Horizon Health News is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.